 Take the Perfect Photo at California and Grant Street

-This intersection is the best location to capture memories from any of the many Chinatown San Francisco tours, that you decided to embark on.
+This intersection is the best location to capture memories from any of the many Chinatown San Francisco tours that you might decide to embark on.

 Be warned: this California line cable car does not go to Lombard Street.
 You’ll want to hop on the Powell-Hyde cable car if you want to catch a view of “The Crooked Street.”